Frances Macron Names Centrist Ally Bayrou As PM - UrduPoint

 France's Macron Names Centrist Ally Bayrou As PM

-President Emmanuel Macron on Friday named centrist leader Francois Bayrou as prime minister, handing him the daunting task of hauling France out of months of political crisis

-Paris, (APP - UrduPoint / Pakistan Point News - 13th Dec, 2024) President Emmanuel Macron on Friday named centrist leader Francois Bayrou as prime minister, handing him the daunting task of hauling France out of months of political crisis.
+Paris, (APP - UrduPoint / Pakistan Point News - 14th Dec, 2024) President Emmanuel Macron on Friday named centrist Francois Bayrou as prime minister, handing him the daunting task of hauling France out of months of political crisis.

 "The president of the Republic has appointed Mr. Francois Bayrou as prime minister and tasked him with forming a government," the presidency said.

-Bayrou's appointment sparked immediate criticism, with the hard-left France Unbowed (LFI) party and the Greens threatening to back a new motion of censure aiming to bring down his government.

-The announcement capped hours of drama that saw Bayrou summoned to an Elysee meeting followed by speculation Macron could name another figure amid reports the talks had been tense.
+The announcement capped hours of drama that saw Bayrou summoned to a morning meeting at the Elysee palace -- where he was reportedly told Macron would choose another figure -- only for the presidency to finally announce he had the post.

-Bayrou is the sixth prime minister of Macron's mandate after the toppling of Barnier, who became France's shortest-serving prime minister lasting only three months.
+Bayrou is the sixth prime minister of Macron's mandate, with his predecessor Barnier France's shortest-serving premier, having lasted only three months.

 He is also Macron's fourth prime minister of 2024.